lcmd-epfl/mikimo/README.md

         ☄️ What are microkinetic volcano plots? ☄️
     </summary>
     <p>
-        <li>Volcano plot:  plots the activity (or selectivity) of catalysts against a descriptor variable that uniquely determines a catalyst.
+        <li>Volcano plot: diagrams that show the activity (or selectivity) of catalysts plotted against a descriptor variable that identifies a specific catalyst.
 Based on linear free energy scaling relationships. </li>
-        <li>microkinetic volcano plot: the activity/selectivity is expressed the final product concentrations, or ratio of concentrations, after a given time.
+        <li>Microkinetic volcano plot: volcano plots in which the activity/selectivity is expressed as the final product concentration, or a ratio of concentrations, after a given time.
     </p>
 </details>